TomasBoda/agent-lang/docs/lang-examples.md

-# Example programs
+# AgentLang example programs
-This document demonstrates the ABM Lang on example programs.
+This document demonstrates example programs in the **AgentLang** programming language.

 ## Epidemic
 This program simulates the epidemic using people as agents.